 The new iPhone 2020 generation will be equipped with 5G technology for the first time - that now seems as certain as Apple's WWDC this year.
 But there could be a deviation.

-The investment company Susquehanna has commented on the iPhone 5G in a report published by CNBC.
-In it, the analysts predict a small deviation.
-According to them, the 5G iPhone with "mmwave" could appear later than previously thought.
+The investment firm Susquehanna has commented on the iPhone 5G in a report published by CNBC.
+In it, the analysts predict a slight deviation.
+According to the report, the 5G iPhone with "mmWave" could be released later than previously thought.
 According to previous rumors, Apple plans to equip all new iPhones with 5G.
-While the entry-level model could get the slower 5G chip (sub-6 GHz), the flagships are to appear with mmWave support.
-As a reminder: Sub-6 GHz is slower than mmWave 5G technology, but it has a longer range.
-This means that Susquehanna still believes that all models will be presented in September 2020, but points out that Apple could debut the "mmWave" devices later.
-December 2020 or January 2021 would be possible here - delivery bottlenecks should definitely be planned for.
+While the entry-level model could receive the slower 5G chip (sub-6 GHz), the flagships are expected to come with mmWave support.
+As a reminder, sub-6 GHz is slower than mmWave 5G technology, but it has a longer range.
+This means that Susquehanna still believes that all models will be unveiled in September 2020, but points out that Apple could debut the "mmWave" devices later.
+In this case, December 2020 or January 2021 would be possible – supply bottlenecks should definitely be taken into account.

 Will Apple choose the 2017 schedule?

-The investment company also gave a specific reason for the delay.
-Apple is reportedly planning to develop the necessary "AiP" - the antenna-in-package module - itself instead of sourcing it from third parties.
-The work on the component could therefore lead to a delay in the market launch.
-If Susquehanna is actually right, the approach would not be that new.
-A similar move was made in 2017.
-At that time, Apple presented the iPhone 8, iPhone 8 Plus and the iPhone X. While the iPhone 8 and its big brother debuted shortly after the presentation, the iPhone X followed a few weeks later.
-Whether this assessment will actually prove to be true remains to be seen.
-Future reports on the subject should therefore be followed all the more closely.
+The investment firm also cited a specific reason for the postponement.
+Apple reportedly plans to develop the necessary "AiP" – the antenna-in-package module – in-house instead of sourcing it from third parties.
+Work on the component could therefore lead to a delay in the market launch.
+If Susquehanna is indeed correct, the approach wouldn't be all that new.
+A similar move occurred in 2017.
+Back then, Apple introduced the iPhone 8, iPhone 8 Plus, and the iPhone X. While the iPhone 8 and its big brother debuted shortly after the presentation, the iPhone X followed a few weeks later.
+Whether this assessment will ultimately prove to be true remains to be seen.
+Future reports on the topic should therefore be followed all the more closely.
 (Photo by blackboard / Bigstockphoto)